-1The employer contribution rate for the Main System and Judges are set in Statute, while the employer rate for National guard and Law enforcement are approved by the Board of Retirement.
+^{&#}x27;The employer contribution rate for the Main System and Judges are set in Statute, while the employer rate for National guard and Law enforcement are approved by the NDPERS Board.
 The rates are expressed as a percentage of covered payroll.